 Simple Kaffa has a few branches around Taipei:

-• Simple Kaffa at Taoyuan T2 Terminal Public Area (newly opened!)
+- Simple Kaffa at Taoyuan T2 Terminal Public Area

-The one I would recommend is the Simple Kaffa Flagship store, because of its convenient location.
-Takeaway coffee is pretty easy – but if you’re thinking of getting a table here, be prepared to wait!
-The good thing is you can put your name down and then walk around Huashan 1914 Creative Park nearby.
+The one I would recommend visiting is the Simple Kaffa Flagship store, because of its convenient location.
+Getting a takeaway coffee is pretty easy – but if you’re thinking of getting a table here, be prepared to wait!
+The good thing is, you can put your name down and then walk around Huashan 1914 Creative Park nearby!

 You can also purchase some beans here to take home for about NT$ 450-500.
 They’ll provide an instruction card on how to enjoy the beans (best enjoyed 10 days after the date printed on the bag, to let the coffee beans age), as well as give you a sticker to cover the slits on the bean bags if you are planning to take it on a flight.